 Levied on motor vehicles and trailers in categories L, M, N, and O if registered in Slovak Republic and used for business purposes.

 Special taxes cover special duty paid by regulated industries and special levy on non-life insurance premium.
-Further, in 2023, companies operating in the oil, gas, coal and refinery sectors shall pay a special solidarity contribution.
+Further, in 2023 and 2024, companies operating in the oil, gas, coal and refinery sectors shall pay a special solidarity contribution.

 Moreover, there are local taxes to be paid, e.g. real estate tax.

-Investment incentives are a serious argument in favour of Slovakia.
+Investment incentives are serious arguments in favour company formation in Slovakia.
 As an EU member country, Slovakia must ensure compliance with EU rules.
 In general investment incentives (or state aid) are linked to the region where the investment takes place and the European Commission has determined which regions are entitled to receive aid and the amount of aid each of those regions may receive.
 The connection with a certain region is one of the fundamental characteristics of the incentives and their provision shall serve to support not only foreign, but also Slovak investments.

-In general, there are four categories of projects that can be supported by the investment incentives:
+In general, there are four categories of projects that can be supported by the investment incentives for company formation in Slovakia:

 Each category has specifically defined conditions which shall be met in order to apply for the investment incentives.
 The incentives are provided in general in the form of: